GarethElms/BackboneJSModalView/README.md

 ### showModalAtScrollPosition
 Boolean; default is true.
 Determines whether the modal dialog is displayed so it is visible in a scrolled viewport (a sensible default), or is displayed at the top of the document where it might be invisible if the window has been scrolled down.

+### permanentlyVisible
+Boolean; default is false.
+This prevents the modal from being closed, effectively blocking the ui permanently.
+The same as setting backgroundClickClosesModal, pressingEscapeClosesModal and showCloseButton to false.

+### backgroundClickClosesModal
+Boolean; default is true.
+Clicking in the background outside of the modal will close the modal by default.

+### pressingEscapeClosesModal
+Boolean; default is true.
+Pressing the escape button will close the modal by default.

 # Release notes

+### v0.31
+* Added option permanentlyVisible to prevent the modal window being closed.
+* Added option backgroundClickClosesModal to control whether a mouse click in the background will close the modal (default is true).
+* Added option pressingEscapeClosesModal to control whether pressing the escape button will close the modal (default is true).
+* Placed the ModalDialog object in the Backbone namespace.

 ### v0.3
 * Added option showModalAtScrollPosition (default true) to determine whether the modal dialog is displayed so it is visible in a scrolled viewport (a sensible default), or is displayed at the top of the document where it might be invisible if the window has been scrolled down.